Ablinne/optimize-stencil/README.md

 Optimize Stencil is a python utility, consisting of one python package `extended_stencil` and two command line utilities.
 It is used to calculate optimal coefficients for an extended stencil used in a Maxwell Solver.
-More information can be found in the full documentation and our published research article (TODO).
+More information can be found in the full documentation and our published research article.

 Authors